Wireless Reader - Remove the reader from the small Pelican case and charge it as soon as possible.

 Saving the Project later:

-2) You can also add the loggers you would like to use one by one by clicking on Sensors, Add Known Wireless Sensors.
+Option 2) You can add the loggers you would like to use one by one by clicking on Sensors, Add Known Wireless Sensors.
 You can select them in the folders that appear, which will have the names of past Projects on them.

 You only have to do this one time to add the Known Sensors to the tablet: